Welcome to the Kelvedon St. Mary’s Church of England Primary Academy, Autism Support Centre and Nursery website.

 On our grounds we have an independent pre/after school care facility.

 Our school is a two form entry primary school and we aim to accommodate 58 children in each year group.
 This means that we able to have two classes in each year group and no mixed year classes.

 We support learning by dividing our school into learning phases:

-- Phase 2 are Years 1 and Year 2.
+- Phase 2 is Year 1 and Year 2.
 These year groups work closely together in the same style to develop solid foundation skills across the curriculum.
-By the end of year 1 the children are confidently learning their curriculum through more formal teaching and by the end of Year 2 the children are fully assimilated into whole school life.
+By the end of Year 1 the children are confidently learning their curriculum through more formal teaching and by the end of Year 2 the children are fully assimilated into whole school life.

 - Phase 3 is Year 3 and Year 4.
 Children experience a broad range of new experiences across the whole curriculum and start to develop their own unique learning styles and personalities.